rouzbehshi/Frizzle/README.md

 The models are trained for 3000 iterations (l).
-The early stopping method is used as a regularizer during training to prevent overfitting.
-This method monitors the model’s performance on the validation dataset by observing the errors.
-This work considers patience of 40 iterations, meaning the training will stop when the validation error increases or does not improve for 40 consecutive iterations.
+The early stopping method is used as a regularizer during training to prevent overfitting with patience of 40 iterations.

 The rolling window approach is used to train the ANN models, enhancing the model’s ability to generalize across different temporal